An improved formula for Wigner function and spin polarization in a decoupling relativistic fluid at local thermodynamic equilibrium: Introduction.

 If the QGP achieves LTE on some initial hypersurface $\Sigma_0$, the density operator is obtained by maximizing the entropy $S=-\text{tr}(\widehat\rho\,\text{log}\widehat\rho)$ with constrained energy-momentum and charge densities.
-With the Belinfante stress-energy operator $\widehat{T}^{\mu\nu}$ \cite{BELINFANTE1940449}, and neglecting the charge density for the sake of simplicity (this is a good approximation in very high energy nuclear collisions), the density operator takes the following form \cite{Zubarev:1966,Zubarev:1979afm,Zubarev:1989su}:
+With the Belinfante stress-energy operator $\widehat{T}^{\mu\nu}$ \cite{BELINFANTE1940449} and the current operator $\widehat{j}^\mu$, the density operator takes the following form \cite{Zubarev:1966,VANWEERT1982133,Becattini:2019dxo}:

-where $\beta$ is the four-temperature vector.
+where $\beta$ is the four-temperature vector and $\zeta$ the reduced chemical potential $\mu/T$.
 By means of the Gauss' theorem, the exponent in the operator \eqref{LE-density-operator} can be transformed into the sum of a 3D integral at the decoupling hypersurface $\Sigma_{\rm D}$, that is when the fluid breaks up, \footnote{In this work the stage at which the fluid ceases to exist is called decoupling.
-Freeze-out is the stage when interactions between hadrons cease and it is conceptually different from the former.} and a 4D integral over the region encompassed by $\Sigma_{\rm D}$ and $\Sigma_0$, which is essentially the region of existence of the QGP:
+Freeze-out is the stage when interactions between hadrons cease and it is conceptually different from the former.} and a 4D integral over the region encompassed by $\Sigma_{\rm D}$ and $\Sigma_0$, which is essentially the region of existence of the QGP \cite{Becattini:2019dxo}:

-While the first term is the LTE integral at the decoupling, the second term accounts for the dissipative terms of physical observables \cite{Zubarev:1979afm,Becattini:2019dxo}.
-In this work, we will confine ourselves to the calculation of observables, notably spin polarization, at LTE at the decoupling, so that we will neglect the second integral in the eq. \eqref{gauss}.
+While the first term is the LTE integral at the decoupling, the second term accounts for the dissipative terms of physical observables.
+In this work, we will confine ourselves to the calculation of observables, notably spin polarization, at LTE at the decoupling.
+The dissipative terms are assumed to be small compared to the LTE part, so that we will neglect the second integral in the eq. \eqref{gauss} and focus on the zeroth order approximation, i.e. the LTE density operator:

+The mean value of a local operator $\widehat{O}(x)$ on a point $x \in \Sigma_{\rm D}$ calculated with the density operator \eqref{LE-density-operator-new}, e.g. \be O_{\rm LE}(x) \equiv \Tr (\widehat{O}(x) \, \wrhol)\;, \ee should meet a definite requirement: it cannot depend on the values of the $\beta$ and $\zeta$ fields outside the hypersurface $\Sigma_{\rm D}$.
+The reason is clear: the density operator involves an integration over $\Sigma_{\rm D}$ and since $x$ itself is a point on $\Sigma_{\rm D}$, the functional form of these fields outside this hypersurface can be varied arbitrarily without affecting the result.
+This requirement has a remarkable implication: in a gradient expansion of the mean value at LTE, only the components along the tangent directions to $\Sigma_{\rm D}$ matter, the component perpendicular to the hypersurface should not appear in the final result.